Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Market systems are a mix of command and laissez-faire systems, with a mix of self-interest and government initiatives.

+The three main virtues of the market system are:
+1. **Efficiency** in promoting better/cheaper production methods
+2. **Incentives** for innovation and work in economic rewards
+3. **Freedom** for workers and businesses to work in self-interest, and be rewarded/punished

 Market systems work to answer 5 main questions:
 1. [[#What goods and services will be produced?]]
 2. [[#How will the goods and services be produced?]]